 4. Lack of Circulation around island and appliances

 The building code only requires that you have 36″ clearance around the island for circulation.
 This is a minimum!
-So many designs only use this basic standard instead of increasing it to 42″ or 48″ which allows for multiple people in the space at the same time.
+Many designs only use this basic standard instead of increasing it to 42″ or 48″, which allows for multiple people in the space at the same time.

-This allows the person that is preparing the food to be able to do so safely while others are in their work ares.
-Wider pathways are inviting when entertaining guests to they can use the space without feeling confined.
+This allows the person to prepare the food to be able to do so safely while others are in their work areas.
+Wider pathways are inviting when entertaining guests so they can use the space without feeling confined.

 5. Design for the appliances in the open position

-36″ is OK at best when the oven is shut and no one is using the fridge.
-That is not realistic though.
-It is best to design the fridge to allow for good circulation when it is open NOT closed.
-Better yet- design it so there is not an island within 5 feet of it so there will not be any kitchen traffic jambs.
+36″ is OK at best when the oven is shut, and no one is using the fridge.
+That is not realistic, though.
+It is best to design the fridge to allow for good circulation when open, NOT closed.
+Better yet- design it so there is no island within 5 feet of it so there will not be any kitchen traffic jams.

-Ovens don’t have to be in immediate area since you don’t have to watch your food bake.
-If you have a slide in range, then make sure people can navigate around the door when it is open.
+Ovens don’t have to be in the immediate area since you don’t have to watch your food bake.
+If you have a slide-in range, make sure people can navigate the door when it is open.
 This allows more than 1 person to use that space at the same time and helps prevent burns.